-Multifamily rental housing is a critical part of the U.S. housing market and vital to our communities.
-More than one in three American households rent their home, and about 17 million households live in multifamily rental housing, developments with five or more units.
-This broad market includes workforce rental housing, seniors housing, student housing, rental properties that primarily serve low- and moderate-income families, and market rate rental housing.
+Multifamily rental housing is a critical part of the U.S. housing market and it is vital to our communities.
+More than one in three American households rents their home, and about 19 million households live in multifamily rental housing (developments with five or more units).
+This broad market includes workforce rental housing, seniors housing, student housing, rental properties that primarily serve low- and moderate-income families, and market-rate rental housing.
 Importantly, multifamily rental housing provides affordable housing, with over 90 percent of multifamily rental apartments having rents affordable to households earning area median incomes or less.

 Recognizing the unique attributes of the multifamily market, MBA recommends that policy makers pursue the following principles in shaping the government's role in the multifamily housing finance system as it relates to the future of the GSEs.

 Our nation's multifamily housing finance system should rely on private capital.
 Private capital should be the primary source of financing for multifamily rental housing.
 The range of lending institutions that have supported multifamily finance are portfolio lenders and CMBS issuers, the GSEs' multifamily programs that require loss sharing with originators and with investors, and the capitalization of the GSEs themselves.
 Government policies should maintain this reliance on private capital going forward.

 Past experience shows that the federal government is the only entity that can ensure the availability of liquidity in all market cycles.
 The recent credit crunch and recession demonstrated that only the federal government can ensure liquidity through all market cycles.
 As demonstrated by the conservatorship of Fannie Mae and Freddie Mac, the federal government will fill this role when necessary.
 Government policies should anticipate and prepare for this role.